botfront/rasa-webchat/README.md

-# webchat
+# Rasa Webchat

-A simple webchat widget to connect with a chatbot.
-Forked from [react-chat-widget](https://github.com/Wolox/react-chat-widget)
+A simple webchat widget to connect with a chatbot 💬.
+Forked from [react-chat-widget](https://github.com/Wolox/react-chat-widget) and optimized for Botfront.
 ## Features

 - Text Messages